pravatbhusal/university-notes/CS 314/Lectures/src/chapter17/README.md

 }
 ```
 # Binary Search Tree (BST)
 A binary tree in which every node's left subtree holds values less than the node's value, and every right subtree holds values greater than the node's value.
+The average-case height for a BST is 2*log(N) where N is the number of Nodes.

 <img src="images/binary_search_tree.png" height="55%" width="55%"></img>